fieldtrip/website/tutorial/mouse_eeg.md

 To coregistrate with them,

 1.  use ft_headcoordinates function with input variables (bregma_middle, lambda_middle, and bregma_ventral).
-    The bregma_middle inducates the bregma point [0, 0, 0].
+    The bregma_middle indicates the bregma point [0, 0, 0].
     The lambda_middle indicates the lambda point [0, y, 0] aligned with anterio-parietal axis.
     The bregma_ventral indicates inside direction of electrode array.